 First up: The cheesesteak!
 Food carts and food trucks are found in many busy neighborhoods.
 My steak was simple – beef with cheese whiz and peppers and onions.
 Very satisfying, but I wouldn’t order this everyday.
 It’s too filling.

-The Rocky statue is a must-visit spot in Philadelphia.
+The Rocky statue is a must-visit unique spot in Philadelphia.
 It sits outside the Philadelphia Museum of Art.
 Rocky stole my signature pose!

 You may be wondering if people actually run up and down the steps of the museum to work out, as Rocky did in the movie.
 The answer is yes.
 I could not get the Rocky theme out of my head as I watched.